Elon Musk Demands To Fight Vladimir Putin: 'Stakes Are Ukraine'

 The Entrepreneur, who is known for his social media presence and antics, has managed amassed a following of well over 70 million followers on his Twitter account alone.

 “I hereby challenge Vladimir Putin to single combat.”
-Musk stated, “The stakes are Ukraine” as he wrote the country’s name in Ukrainian.
+Musk stated, “Stakes are Ukraine” as he wrote the country’s name in Ukrainian.

 The 50-year-old didn’t stop there as he continued to thread the tweet with a message to the Kremlin’s official Twitter account/